Giorgetti Library Collection Development Policy (Electronic Resources)

 This collection development policy states the principles and guidelines the Giorgetti Library will adhere to when considering, or purchasing electronic resources.
 Its primary focus is on fee based electronic resources.

-The Giorgetti Library acquires electronic resources to reflect the curricular and research needs of the students, faculty and staff of the College of St. Joseph.
+The Giorgetti Library acquires electronic resources to reflect the curricular and research needs of the students, faculty and staff of College of St. Joseph.
 Electronic resources are defined as resources that can be accessed over a computer network.
 These include, but are not limited to, electronic journals or collections of journals; online bibliographic databases; electronic reference materials; electronic monographs or collections of monographs.
 Access formats include internet, online services, compact disks and DVDs.

 Electronic resources should be relevant and appropriate to a majority of the college community, meet current curricular and research needs, and support the mission of the college.
 Electronic resources considered for addition to the collection should fall within current guidelines as reflected in the levels of collection development listed in Part II of the Collection Development Policy.